 Walk-in benefits consultations will be offered on a first come first served basis in the Office of Human Resources as follows:

-For an appointment or for more information, please contact Ms. Hattie Rogers at firstname.lastname@example.org or 202.274.5446
+For an appointment or for more information, please email firstname.lastname@example.org or leave a message at 202.274.5446

 UDC employees enjoy generous leave benefits, including 11 paid holidays.
 Administrative, Direct Service and Wage employees all accrue annual and sick leave per pay period.
 Additionally, the University offers a variety of leave options to accommodate individual needs, including bereavement leave and paid family leave.